About Us

 Teaching & Training

 Together, we are leading the way in community health care, and with that comes the responsibility of training others to continue the tradition of excellence.
-The hospitals work with the teaching and research programs at Marshall University Joan C. Edwards School of Medicine and other medical and technical schools.
+The hospitals work with the teaching and research programs at the Marshall University Joan C. Edwards School of Medicine and other medical and technical schools.
 Through these partnerships, the staff works with some of the most highly qualified medical specialists in the area, sharing insight into the latest concepts in medical education and patient care.